themeselection/flyonui/.github/CONTRIBUTING.md

 ## Feature Requests

 - If you have an idea you'd like to discuss with the community, please [open a discussion](https://github.com/themeselection/flyonui/discussions/new?category=ideas-request-new-feature).
 - Please note that not all feature requests will be accepted, as some may not align with the vision or scope of the library.
-Don’t take it personally if a request is rejected.
+Don't take it personally if a request is rejected.

 ## Pull Requests